 Sometimes despite your best efforts, unpacking in a timely fashion just isn’t possible.
 That’s ok!
 Life happens.
 Give yourself a break.

-Instead of gazing at that suitcase in the corning telling yourself you’ll get to it in a few hours, be realistic and just immediately do the one thing you must do no matter what — unpack any wet items of clothing.
+Instead of gazing at that suitcase in the corner telling yourself you’ll get to it in a few hours, be realistic and just immediately do the one thing you must do no matter what — unpack any wet items of clothing.
 We often have a wet bathing suit or two in a Ziploc bag in our suitcases after returning home from a vacation.
 Those cannot wait and can really get moldy and smelly fast if left in luggage, especially when they are not rinsed out after a dip in the ocean or lake.
 Get those out and get to the rest of it when you can.

 Do you struggle with unpacking in a timely fashion after a trip?
 Share any tips have helped your family with this challenge.